 Please do NOT confuse this camera mode with the dark theme (which is also called night mode).

 On Galaxy S10 (S10, S10e, S10+, and S10 5G), you may find there was no night mode for the camera when you got the phone.

-Although Samsung claimed the Auto mode (and Photo mode on Galaxy S10) is good enough and you do NOT need a dedicated camera night mode, many owners do not agree.
+Although Samsung claimed the Auto mode (Photo mode) is good enough and you do NOT need a dedicated camera night mode, many owners do not agree.
 They want to get back the dedicated night mode.

 On Galaxy S10, Samsung bragged about the Bright Night feature for the S10 rear camera and did not give users a dedicated mode for it.
+It is supposed to help Galaxy S10 owners take nice photos in low-light conditions automatically.
 Apparently, the Photo mode often fails to deliver the promise.

 Yes, after 5 years (since Galaxy S5), Samsung finally realized the Auto mode (or the Photo mode) is not sufficient for taking photos in low-light conditions.

 Now, on S10 (all variants), you can choose the night camera mode when you need to take photos when the light is not good.

 the new Galaxy S10 camera night mode is available only for the main rear camera (12MP).